Ayoub El Kaabi: RS Berkane

+Hebei China Fortune

 In 2018, El Kaabi was purchased by Hebei China Fortune for a transfer fee of €6.5 million.

-On 2 August, El kaabi scored his first goal for the club after scoring a volley against Beijing Guoan.
+On 2 August, El Kaabi scored his first goal for the club against Beijing Guoan.

-On March 30, El Kaabi managed to score his third goal of the season against the formidable defense of Shanghai SIPG, though he could not prevent his team from losing the game (1-2).
-With his efforts, the Moroccan player has won the hearts and minds of the Hebei public, and established himself as a rising star alongside his teammates Argentinians Ezequiel Lavezzi and Javier Mascherano.

-Wydad Athletic Club
+Wydad

-In July 2019, El Kaabi joined Wydad AC on a six-month loan.

-In September 2020, he returned to Wydad AC as a free agent.
-He took part in the qualifying stages of the 2019–20 CAF Champions League before signing to the turkish side Hatayspor.
+In July 2019, El Kaabi joined Wydad AC.
+He took part in the qualifying stages of the 2019–20 CAF Champions League before signing to the Turkish side Hatayspor.
 During the competition El Kaabi managed to score a hat-trick against Atlético Petróleos de Luanda marking his final match for Wydad.
 He finished as the top scorer of the Botola in the 2020–21 season with 18 goals.

 Hatayspor

-In 2021, El Kaabi signed a 2-year contract until June 2023 with Hatayspor, after having made the heyday of Wydad in Casablanca.
+In 2021, El Kaabi signed a two-year contract until June 2023 with Hatayspor, after having made the heyday of Wydad in Casablanca.

-On 23 August 2021, El Kabbi made his debut for the team, after being substituted in 76th minute for Mame Diouf against Galatasaray, the game ended in a 2–1 loss.
+On 23 August 2021, El Kaabi made his debut for the team, after being substituted in 76th minute for Mame Diouf against Galatasaray, the game ended in a 2–1 loss.
 On 28 August he scored his first goal with the team after a 5–0 victory against Alanyaspor.
 On 27 February 2022, El Kaabi scored his first hat-trick for the club in a 5–2 win against Yeni Malatyaspor.
 Due to the 2023 Turkey–Syria earthquake, the club withdrew from the league after the club's quarters in Antakya collapsed.
 This forced El Kaabi to search for another club.

-Al Sadd SC
+Al Sadd

 On 1 March 2023, Qatari club Al Sadd SC reached an agreement with El Kaabi to join the club until the end of the current season.
+On 3 March, he came on in the 81st minute in place of Akram Afif and played his first match against Al-Sailiya SC.
 On 7 March 2023, El Kaabi scored his first goal in his second appearance for the club.
+In the league, he received his first start on 17 March against Al-Shamal SC.

+El Kaabi ended the season as third in the championship and finalist in the Qatar Cup played on 6 April 2023 against Al-Duhail SC in Doha.